top-banner-carbontax.jpg

 Carbon Tax on Food

-Until recently, the vast majority of action targeted towards minimising climate change has focused on decarbonising energy and transportation, but with food production and consumption accounting for around 20% of UK emissions, scientists believe our diets deserve more attention, and that a carbon tax on food would help mitigate this massive cost to the environment.
+Until recently, the vast majority of action targeted towards minimising climate change has focused on decarbonising energy and transportation, but with food production and consumption accounting for around 20% of UK emissions, scientists believe our diets deserve more attention.
+Could a carbon tax on food make the food system more sustainable?

-The majority of food related greenhouse gas emissions are not a result of fossil fuel usage but rather biological activity like: methane produced by ruminants during digestion and the nitrous oxide from fertilised soils, as well as some CO2 released through land transformation.
-Whilst carbon taxes and/or emission trading schemes (ETS) have already been brought into place in over 40 countries including all EU states, these account for just a small proportion of food production and consumption related emissions, and no country has yet introduced a food-specific carbon tax.3,4,5
+Most food-related greenhouse gas emissions are not a result of fossil fuel usage but rather biological activity like methane produced by ruminants during digestion and the nitrous oxide from fertilised soils, as well as some CO2 released through land transformation - such as deforestation for new pasture or cropland.
+Whilst carbon taxes and/or emission trading schemes (ETS) have already been brought into place in over 40 countries, including all EU states, these account for just a small proportion of food production and consumption-related emissions, and no country has yet introduced a food-specific carbon tax.3,4,5

-“It is now widely recognised that it will be impossible to keep global temperatures at safe levels unless there is a transformation in the way the world produces and consumes food, which makes up over a quarter (26%) of total global greenhouse gas emissions”.
-Nicky Philpott, the Director of the UK Health Alliance on Climate Change, told me in our email interview.
+“It is now widely recognised that it will be impossible to keep global temperatures at safe levels unless there is a transformation in how the world produces and consumes food, which makes up over a quarter (26%) of total global greenhouse gas emissions”.
+Nicky Philpott, the Director of the UK Health Alliance on Climate Change, told FoodUnfolded.

 IS A TAX THE RIGHT MEASURE?